drusya-github/ROOMWISE/README.md

+### ROOMWISE
-ROOMWISE is a database system created for managing QueHotel, an international hotel chain.
+A database system created for managing QueHotel, an international hotel chain.

 This project deals with -
 a.
 Finding the attributes